Submit a Review & Earn an Amazon Gift Card

 Chu et al (2003) N-OleoylDA, a novel endogenous capsaicin-like lipid that produces hyperalgesia.
 J.Biol.Chem.
 278 13633 PMID: 12569099

 If you know of a relevant reference for OLDA, please let us know.

 Keywords: OLDA, OLDA supplier, Potent, selective, endogenous, TRPV1, agonists, Vanillioid, Receptors, VR1, TRPV, Channels, Transient, Receptor, Potential, N-Oleoyldopamine, 1641, Tocris Bioscience

 Citations are publications that use Tocris products.

 Currently there are no citations for OLDA.
 Do you know of a great paper that uses OLDA from Tocris?
-If so please let us know.
+Please let us know.

 Peripheral sensitization is the reduction in the threshold of excitability of sensory neurons that results in an augmented response to a given external stimulus.
 This poster outlines the excitatory and inhibitory signaling pathways involved in modulation of peripheral sensitization.
 The role of ion channels, GPCRs, neurotrophins, and cytokines in sensory neurons are also described.